jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/02-Population-Points.md

 To get started, check out this code: [https://www.mapbox.com/mapbox-gl-js/example/navigation/](https://www.mapbox.com/mapbox-gl-js/example/navigation/)

 What part of the example is missing for your current code?
 The NavigationControl!
-Add the navigation control function into your code below your map variable and click ‘Run’ when you have finished.
+Add the navigation control function into your code below your map variable.
+This goes before the closing `</script>` tag.
+Pay attention to the whitespace as you add new code.
+Keep the whitespace neat!

+Preview it in the browser when you have finished.
+See the nav controls on the top right?

+Are you an advanced programmer? look in the API reference for [nagivgation control](https://docs.mapbox.com/mapbox-gl-js/api/#navigationcontrol) to see how to move the control to the `top-left`.

+_Hint:_ The example in the documentation adds the control in two lines, whereas we had previously added it in one line.

 ```javascript